Typos that Broke the RAG's Back: Genetic Attack on RAG Pipeline by Simulating Documents in the Wild via Low-level Perturbations: Method

-\textbf{Initialization.} Our attack begins with the initialization step.
+\paragraph{Initialization.} Our attack begins with the initialization step.
 We first construct the initial population \(P_0\), consisting of adversarial documents \(\bm{d'}_{i}\), formalized as \(P=\{\bm{d'}_{i}\}_{i=1}^S\), where \(S\) is the total number of documents in the population.
-The extent of perturbation for each adversarial document \(\bm{d'}_{i}\) is determined by applying a predefined level \(pr_{\textnormal{per.}}\) to the number of tokens \(N\) in the original document \(\bm{d}\).
-Given the star-shaped original document, the initial (parent) documents are represented as orange-colored dots in the initialization step of the figure on the right in Figure~\ref {fig:3-1}.
+In detail, generating the adversarial document \(\bm{d'}_{i}\) involves selecting tokens for the attack, applying perturbations, and assembling the modified document.
+Initially, to determine which tokens to alter, a subset of indices \(I'\) containing \(N \cdot pr_{\textnormal{pert.}}\) indices is randomly selected from the complete set of token indices \(I = \{1, \ldots, N\}\), where \(N\) represents the total number of tokens in the document \(\bm{d}\).
+This selection is designed to exclude any indices that correspond to the correct answer \(\bm{a}\) within the document, thus ensuring that the perturbations focus exclusively on assessing the impact of noise.
+Each selected token \(d_i\) is then transformed using the function \(f\), yielding a perturbed version \(d'_i\), for \(i \in I' \subset I\).
+The final document \(\bm{d'}\) merges the set of unaltered tokens \(T=\{d_i | i \notin I \setminus I'\}\) with the set of modified tokens, represented by \(T'=\{d'_j | j \in I'\}\), forming \(\bm{d'}=T \cup T'\).
+In Figure~\ref{fig:3-1}, the figure on the right shows the initialization step where the initial (parent) documents are represented as orange-colored dots, given the star-shaped original document.

 \paragraph{Crossover \& Mutation.} Then, through the crossover and mutation steps, the adversarial documents are generated by balancing the exploitation of existing knowledge within the current population (parent documents) and the exploration of new documents (offspring documents).
 In detail, the crossover step generates offspring documents by recombining tokens from pairs of parent documents, incorporating their most effective adversarial features.
 Subsequently, the mutation step introduces new perturbations to some tokens in the offspring, aiming to explore genetic variations that are not present in the parent documents.